 A shuttle bus will run from the Fire Station into the park at about 6:00, 6:20 and 6:35 a.m.
 Keep in mind that if you are on the 6:35 shuttle, you might not have time for a bathroom stop.
 Allow plenty of time to park, shuttle to the park and check in at the race start.
 Bring a bag to the start with everything you’ll need at the finish so you won’t have to go back to your car until you are ready to go home.

 There is NO return shuttle from the finish.
 (It is just cost prohibitive—sorry.)
-After the race, you can hitch a ride to the fire station with runners leaving the Pine Valley lots, or race staff will transport you if needed.
-This is never a problem, as there are always folks leaving the parking lot who will give you a ride.
+After the race, you can hitch a ride to the fire station with people leaving the Pine Valley lots (never a problem), or race staff will transport you if needed.

 Note there is no drinking water in Pine Valley.
-Fill your pack/bottles before you head to Pine Valley.
+Fill your pack/bottles with enough water to get you to the first aid station before you head to Pine Valley.

 There will be a 6:00 a.m. start only for those 50 Mile runners who are not confident that they can finish the race within 14 hours.
 The Homestead aid station at 5.3 miles opens at 7:30 a.m. and will not likely be open yet for early starters.
 Carry enough water to get you to Homestead the second time at 10.1 miles.
 Early starters must check in on race morning between 5:30 and 5:45 a.m.
 Early starters will not be eligible for age group awards unless there are no other finishers in your age group who started at the regular time.
-Please notify the race director of your intention to take the early start by email at email@example.com as far before race day as you can.
-You must notify the race director of your intention to take the early start by 8:00 p.m. on Friday before the race.
+Please notify the race director of your intention to take the early start by email at email@example.com as far before race day as you can, but no later than 8:00 p.m. on Friday before the race.

 You can have drop bags at the finish and at Buffalo Creek and Meadows aid stations as follows: